 Streaming movies or TV shows is a simple prospect on the Nexus 5.
-The screen quality is perfect for high definition video, and your chance of encountering stuttering is entirely based upon on the strength of your internet connection.
+The screen quality is perfect for high definition video, and your chance of encountering stuttering is entirely based upon the strength of your internet connection.

 As you'd expect audio sounds better through headphones.
 The speaker is fairly loud, but it can get a little crackly when there are sudden jumps in volume.

 Google would prefer you to use its services, so you'll find the Play umbrella of apps in the shape of Movies & TV, Games, Books, Music, Newsstand, all offering filtered windows on the Play Store content and your own collection.

-Whether you're listening to music you own and load into the device, or via Google Play Music's streaming service, it all takes places within the app.
+Whether you're listening to music you own and load into the device, or via Google Play Music's streaming service, it all takes place within the app.
 The only thing is when you want to purchase stuff, it will redirect you to the Google Play Store app.
 It makes the experience feel disjointed, but it's not a deal breaker.

 Music quality through the speaker is not very good.
 As I mentioned earlier, the speaker isn't very loud, and there is only one small speaker at the base of the phone.
 With decent headsets on, however, it sounds great.

-The nice thing about KitKat is that it will show your music art and music player controls from your lock screen.
+The nice thing about Lollipop, and KitKat before it, is that it will show your music art and music player controls from your lock screen.
 Other apps will do this sometimes, too, like Spotify, but it's a nice touch that just adds to the overall experience of using the device.

 Whether you're bringing over your own music or using Google Play's service, or other apps like Spotify or Rdio, you won't have much to worry about when it comes to how the Nexus 5 will handle it.